syschelle/bpstracker/README.md

 - keep the backend private inside Docker
 - use strong admin and viewer passwords
 - enable admin 2FA
-- keep the host system updated
+- access remotely only through VPN or another trusted private network
-- restrict access to the local network or VPN
+- enable optional APIs only when they are needed

-The Kindle endpoint is designed for simple local access and should not be exposed publicly.
+The Kindle endpoint and JSON API are designed for simple local access and should not be exposed publicly.

 ---